rosskidson/ros_tools/README.md

 - convert a text file of x,y,z coords to a pcd file

 tf_broadcaster
--publishes tfs
+- publishes tfs

 topic_synchronizer
-subscribes to 2 topics and reports how much out of sync they are.
+- subscribes to 2 topics and reports how much out of sync they are.
 I used this to try and 2 cameras by resetting one camera when it went too far out of sync

 trajectory_recorder
 - subscribes to tf and writes to disk